 Food trucks can be very profitable but it will take time and hard work.
 Don’t expect to hit profitability in the first couple of years, but once you get established and have some regular, busy pitches, you can start to make a profit.
-This will also depend on the initial investment, pitch fees and competition, and will vary on seasonality.
+This will also depend on the initial investment, food truck loan repayments, pitch fees and competition, and will vary on seasonality.

 Why do food trucks fail?

-The most common reason why food trucks fail is through lack of planning.
+The most common reason why mobile food truck businesses fail is through lack of planning.
 Writing a comprehensive food truck business plan is your first step to running a profitable street food business.
 Check out our article “Why do food trucks fail?” for more helpful information.